pyang3/Tingo/README.md

 A friend that keeps you on your toes.

 # Project Description
- A Tingo is a friend on your phone.
-Similar to a Tamagotchi, you need to take care of it with exercise, meals, and sleep.
-Tingos do everything with you so if you're sleeping, then they are too.
-This encourages users to eat healthy, go to the gym and get enough sleep.
+ A Tingo is a friend on my phone.
+Similar to a Tamagotchi, I need to take care of it with exercise, meals, and sleep.
+Tingos do everything with me so if i'm sleeping, then they are too.
+This encourages me to eat healthy, go to the gym and get enough sleep.
 Healthy Tingos can level up and get items.
- Tingos will be able to understand what you say and follow basic instructions using our own speech recognition algorithm.
+ Tingos can understand what I say and follow basic instructions using our own speech recognition algorithm.
 Eventually, Tingos will be able to hold a basic conversation.
 # Minimal Viable Product (MVP)
  The minimal viable product for this app will include:
   - A UI where users can see their Tingo and its health stats